oovm/cargo-tools/projects/cargo-workspace/readme.md

 ### Does it support sparse registry?

 Yes, as long as the `cargo publish` command itself supports sparse registries, this tool will work with them.

+### Can I use it with private registries?

+Yes, the tool passes through any registry configuration to the underlying `cargo publish` command.

+### How does it handle version conflicts?

+The tool doesn't modify versions - it publishes packages with their existing versions.
+If there are version conflicts, they will be reported by the `cargo publish` command.

+### Can I publish only specific packages?

+Currently, the tool publishes all packages in the workspace that have `publish = true`.
+Selective publishing is not yet supported.